grenade-inspector0/r6-afk-bot/README.md

 It currently will get your reputation to UKNOWN (Haven't tested), with no text/voice abuse or friendly fire and a maxed out griefing bar.
 Griefing currently has no in-game penalties, unlike the others, so it's useful for clearing out your penalties without actually having to play the game.

-You can either run the compiled exe in releases, or you can download the source code, install python and the necessary packages.
-Run main.py if you choose to use the source code.

-Press F2 to start/stop the bot.

 Requirements:
 - Change these settings (In Settings -> Display):
   - Turn HUD Display Area to 100